December 9, 2021

 Democracy vs. Plutocracy

-By contrast, the Chinese thinking is holistic and macroscopic.
+By contrast, the Chinese thinking is holistic and integrative.
 Human rights as understood by the Chinese are the collective rights of the people.
 These rights include coexistence, equality, sharing, cooperation, and the well-being of society as a whole, as well as personal freedom.
-The Chinese regard people not as independent and autonomous individuals but interconnected and interdependent members of society who are born into relationships with roles and responsibilities to fulfil.
+The Chinese regard people not as isolated, independent and autonomous individuals but interconnected and interdependent members of society who are born into relationships with roles and responsibilities to fulfil.
 The Confucian culture prioritizes community over individuality, encouraging people to seek common ground and set aside differences, put communal interests above personal interests, abide by the ethics established to maintain social harmony, and work together as a team.
 (See Understanding China: Geography, Confucianism, and Chinese-Style Modernization.)

 Democracy as understood by the Chinese is people's democracy rather than partisan democracy.
-People have different personal interests and opinions; therefore, uniting them and governing the country according to the collective interests and common will of the vast majority of the people is the essence of democracy.
-Five-thousand years of political experiences have made the Chinese deeply aware of the harms of partisan politics and the importance of a unitary political organization, or "party" by the western term, that serves the overall interests of all people.
-This organization, the CCP, with nearly 100 million members, regards the interests of the nation as a whole as its highest mission and plays a pivotal role in uniting and leading the people.
+People have different personal interests and opinions; therefore, uniting them and governing the country according to the overall interests and common will of the vast majority of the people is the essence of democracy.
+Five-thousand years of political experiences have made the Chinese deeply aware of the harms of partisan politics and the importance of a unitary political organization, or "party" to borrow the Western term, that serves the interests of all people.
+This organization, the CCP, with nearly 100 million members, regards the interests of the nation as a whole as its highest mission, playing a pivotal role in uniting and leading the people.
 The country's decision-making body is elected every five years by the CCP's National Congress and the National People's Congress based on candidates' character, experiences and achievements rather than sensationalism, empty promises and ideological nonsense.
-Political decisions are made after thoroughly investigating and consulting the people and are carried out with the full participation and supervision of the people.
+Political decisions are made after carefully investigating and consulting the people and are carried out with the full participation and supervision of the people.
 These decisions address the common concerns of the people and long-term interests of the nation as a whole.
-Chinese government does not work for the special interests.
+Chinese government does not work for special interests.
 Its mission is to build an egalitarian and harmonious society for all and lead the Chinese people to common prosperity.
 The government ensures its purity and self-renewal through continuous improvement of various institutions and mechanisms such as collective decision making, clean government, self-correction, anti-corruption, people's supervision of the government, reporting and petitioning system, disciplinary inspection, age and term limits for officials, and impeachment procedures, etc., to ensure good governance and prevent dictatorship.

 As successful and powerful as the United States once was, a country that fails to mend its ideological, structural and institutional flaws will end in disaster.
 These ideological, structural and institutional flaws inevitably lead to the domination of a handful of special interests such as military-industrial complex, arms dealers and capital predators, and the failure of the vast majority of the people.
-The process of a democracy turning into a plutocracy and its doom, learning from the long history of China, will not exceed three hundred years.
-(See The Vicious Circle of Regime Change.)
+The process of a democracy turning into a plutocracy and its doom, learning from the long history of China, will not exceed three hundred years (see The Vicious Circle of Regime Change).
 For this reason, Chinese culture stands for collectivism and egalitarianism against individualism.
 With the rise of China, Confucian values will also have a greater impact on the world.
 I believe that will be something to celebrate for the world.
 (See Pluralism vs. Monism.)